Generalized Plasma State Spec¶

 - public method:

-consists of:- a valid
+verifyDeprecationdeprecationWitnessconsists of:- a valid

-self.trades[stateUpdate.parameters.tradeID][newStateUpdate.parameters.owner][end - start]
+self.trades[stateUpdate.parameters.tradeID][newStateUpdate.parameters.owner][end - start] - the

-in that entry being thenewStateUpdate.parameters.owner
+ethSenderin that entry being thenewStateUpdate.parameters.owner - the

 newStateUpdate.plasmaBlockNumber == trade.targetPlasmaBlock